Alec Baldwin sued by family of Halyna Hutchins over ‘Rust’ shooting - NewsBreak

 LOS ANGELES (AP) — The family of a cinematographer shot and killed on the set of the film “Rust” is suing Alec Baldwin and the movie’s producers for wrongful death, their attorneys said Tuesday.

-At least three other lawsuits have been filed over the shooting, but this is the first directly tied to one of the two people shot.‘Rust’ shooting: New Mexico state senator introduces bill requiring gun-safety training on movie sets
+At least three other lawsuits have been filed over the shooting, but this is the first directly tied to one of the two people shot.

 A video created by the attorneys showed an animated recreation of the shooting.